The symbolism of flowers and fruit in Chinese art: Huā duǒ

 The hollow trunk of the mulberry tree 浮桑 fú sāng was considered the resting place of the sun and also Imperial rulers.

 White mulberry trees are very widely planted in China because they are the food plant of the silkworm.
-A mulberry tree was considered sacred during the Shang dynasty maybe because of the silk connection.
+A mulberry tree was considered sacred during the Shang dynasty maybe because of the connection to silk.
 They were considered unlucky if placed in front of a house because sāng sounds like sàng which means ‘loss, mourning and death’.
 In some areas a twig of mulberry was worn to indicate that you were in mourning.
 Black mulberry trees (Morus nigra) are grown for their fruit and not found in China.

 指桑骂槐